ebuchman/blog/content/posts/uoa-origins.md

 religion, of the circulation of reproductive power (women) and justice (divine grace).
-Units of Account are taken from nature in the form of stable quantities of valuable material private possessions that represent wealth - heads of cattle (or people), units of shell or gems, bracelets of silver.
+Units of Account are taken from nature in the form of stable quantities of valuable material private possessions that represent wealth - heads of cattle (or people), units of shell or gems, bracelets or ingots of silver.
-These are prized and accumulated for their practically religious value.
+These are prized and accumulated for their essentially religious value.
 But they do not necessarily become generalized media of exchange, used to lubricate markets.
 Rather, they are used to denominate payment in a certain circuit of social obligations by virtue of their prestige - their ability to store value.